 Inflexion has been running a series of webinars to help share best practice across our portfolio and from our Network so that the companies we partner with can benefit from hearing about others’ experiences, share ideas and initiatives and support each other.

 The practicalities of returning to the office are mission critical for firms preparing to phase employees back into an office environment.
-Inflexion's Talent Director Cordelia Dolan spoke with our Network and portfolio and learnt that post lockdown, organisations are unlikely to return to the previous ways of working.
+Inflexion brought together its Network and portfolio to share their thoughts and learnt that post lockdown, organisations are unlikely to return to the previous ways of working.
 There will be a need to make significant changes in multiple areas including property, working practices, culture, HR policies and approach, as well as the role of the manager and the employee.
 Learning from different companies and countries coming out of lockdown will be fundamental.

 Katrina Stewart, partner from HR, recruitment and search specialist The Oakleaf Partnership, feels the transition to home working was the easy bit – phasing back into work will be a lot harder.
 “The health and safety (for office-based workers) is very challenging.
 We are working with one client which is looking at having category teams and category individuals.
 Their 70 teams across London offices are categorised from A to D, with A deemed critical and needed in the office and D less critical to be present.”
 This categorisation is also being applied to individuals within teams.
 A staff are critical and can most safely commute in by walking or cycling, while D may be less critical physically, and/or relies on public transport, and/or is someone with a partner working full-time and with childcare considerations.

 You could be a category A team but a category D person.
 “This strategy will help the firm to maintain social distancing.
 Rather than a blanket rule, it is really individualised, and the feedback is very positive,” Katrina says.